Frequently Asked Questions

 How did you get the name Boom Kitty?

-I was discussing with my brother what my alias should be.
+In 2012, I was discussing with my brother what my alias should be.
 I knew I wanted something somewhat silly, and I love cats.
 I don't remember how, but we were testing out names with "adjective" and "cat" and somehow landed on Boom Kitty.
 I think my brother said that name first, but it was years ago and I don't actually remember.
 I loved the word "boom" because I knew my music would have serious boom.

 What software do you use?

 I use the latest version of FL Studio - Producer Edition.
+I have the Signature Bundle, but I don't think it's necessary for most producers.

 What plugins do you use?